 I completed my Pre-Doctoral Internship at the University of Pittsburgh Counseling Center and earned my Doctor of Psychology degree in 2008 with a concentration in Psychoanalytic Psychology.
 I worked in private practice for a couple of years prior to beginning my Post-Doctoral Residency at Duquesne University Counseling Center in Pittsburgh, Pennsylvania.
 In 2011, I became licensed as a Clinical Psychologist in the State of Illinois.
 I am also a long-time member in good standing of the American Psychological Association and APA Division 39-Psychoanalysis, a member of the Chicago Association for Psychoanalytic Psychology, a member of the Chicago Center for Psychoanalysis, and I am currently receiving advanced psychoanalytic training at the Chicago Center for Psychoanalysis.

 My clinical training has allowed me to develop a great breadth and depth of experience in treating a range of psychological concerns.
-I provide individual therapy for adult clients presenting with such difficulties as depression and Bipolar Disorder, anxiety and panic attacks, life transition difficulties and stressors, self-esteem and identity concerns, relationship difficulties, death and grief counseling, gay, lesbian, and bisexual issues, gender identity concerns, and spiritual and existential issues.
+I provide individual therapy and psychological consultations to adults of all ages presenting with such difficulties as depression and Bipolar Disorder, anxiety and panic attacks, life transition difficulties and stressors, self-esteem and identity concerns, relationship difficulties, death and grief counseling, gay, lesbian, and bisexual issues, gender identity concerns, and spiritual and existential issues.
 (On my Therapy Services page, I outline my areas of specialization and how I may be of help to you, and on my Approach to Therapy page, I outline my individual approach to treatment.)